kauthara-yakubu/top_uk_youtubers_2024/README.md

 - What ROI do we expect if we take this course of action?

 1. Setting up a collaboration deal with Dan Rhodes would make the client a net profit of $1,065,000 per video
-2. An influencer marketing contract with Mister Max can see the client generate a net profit of $1,276,000
+2. An influencer marketing contract with Mister Max can help the client generate a net profit of $1,276,000
 3. If we go with a product placement campaign with DanTDM, this could  generate the client approximately $484,000 per video.
 If we advance with an influencer marketing campaign deal instead, this would make the client a one-off net profit of $404,000.
-4. NoCopyrightSounds could profit the client $642,000 per video too (which is worth considering)
+4. NoCopyrightSounds could profit the client $642,000 per video, too (which is worth considering)

+---

 ### Action plan
 - What course of action should we take and why?

-Based on our analysis, we beieve the best channel to advance a long-term partnership deal with to promote the client's products is the Dan Rhodes channel.
+Based on the analysis, I believe the best channel to advance a long-term partnership deal to promote the client's products is the Dan Rhodes channel.

 We'll have conversations with the marketing client to forecast what they also expect from this collaboration.
 Once we observe we're hitting the expected milestones, we'll advance with potential partnerships with DanTDM, Mister Max and NoCopyrightSounds channels in the future.

-- What steps do we take to implement the recommended decisions effectively?
+- What steps should be taken to implement the recommended decisions effectively?

 1. Reach out to the teams behind each of these channels, starting with Dan Rhodes
 2. Negotiate contracts within the budgets allocated to each marketing campaign
 3. Kick off the campaigns and track each of their performances against the KPIs
-4. Review how the campaigns have gone, gather insights and optimize based on feedback from converted customers and each channel's audiences
+4. Review how the campaigns have gone, gather insights, and optimize based on feedback from converted customers and each channel's audiences